How Does DNA Work?

 Rebecca Casale, Creator of Science Me

-Rebecca Casale is a science writer and editor based in Auckland, New Zealand.
-If you like her content, please share it with your friends.
+Rebecca Casale is a writer and illustrator in Auckland, New Zealand.
+If you like her content, why not share it with your friends?
 If you don't like it, why not punish your enemies by sharing it with them?